Last Updated on

 - Easy to mount, super fast and simple to sight in

 According to the bull’s-eye, the Banner Dusk & Dawn 3-9X40 scope can get you dead on-if you can get it zeroed in.
 Apparently, defective scopes have made it past quality control and in the hands of dependent hunters.
 However, it doesn’t seem to be the Banner line’s track record.
 It’s made it as one of the Top 100 Best Seller Rifle Scopes.
 For under 100 bucks, this Bushnell is a winner!

 Even more impressive is Barska’s Huntmaster Pro 3-12X50 with an illuminated reticle.
-You won’t even have to spend more than a single hundo on this baby.
+You won’t even have to spend more than a single hundred on this baby.
 We’re dead serious.
-You’ve gotta see it to believe it right here!
+You’ve gotta see it to believe it!